-Our shares of Class A and Class B common stock are traded on the Pink Sheets under the symbols TETAA and TETAB, respectively.
+Our shares of Class A and Class B common stock are traded on the OTCQX market under the symbols TETAA and TETAB, respectively.

-As of December 31, 2021, there were 19 Class A common stockholders of record and 104 Class B common stockholders of record.
+As of December 31, 2022, there were 19 Class A common stockholders of record and 96 Class B common stockholders of record.
+No dividends were declared or paid in 2022 or 2021.